erickcan/sound-change-applier/README.md

   - `rules-file`: text file with the rules
   - `words-file`: text file with the words
 - `--named-sound-change` / `-n` to apply a named sound change to words passed on the command line, and then prints the words after the change;
-  - `named-rules-file`: JSON file where sound classes are defined
+  - `named-rules-json`: JSON file where sound classes are defined
   - `named-rule`: name of the rule to apply (defined in `named-rule-file`)
   - `words`: words to apply the sound change
 - `--csv-output` to create a before and after of the changed words;